Verifying Databases with Unit Tests

 Provides links to topics that describe how you can view test results both quickly and in-depth and how you can save, retrieve, delete, and publish them.

-Provides definitions of terms that are specific to Visual Studio Team System Database Edition and contains a link to definitions for terms that relate to Visual Studio Team System.
+Provides definitions of terms that are specific to Team Edition for Database Professionals and contains a link to definitions for terms that relate to Visual Studio Team System.